ghginm/Time-series-forecasting-with-Gradient-Boosting/README.md

 ## <a name="s2.3"/> 3.
 SHAP values

 To determine feature importance, SHAP values were calculated.
-Aggregating them on various levels, it is possible to analyse data from different angles.
+By aggregating them on various levels we can analyse data from different angles.
 For instance, one can group variables into more general categories and aggregate SHAP values by time periods.
-In this way, it can be quite easy to see what features contributed to spikes, dips and other patterns of interest.
+This way, it can be easily seen what features contributed to spikes, dips and other patterns of interest.

 <img src="2_Assets/SHAP.png" alt="logo" width="700" height="auto"/>